Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/__New Operator/README.md

-# Shows the usage of the __New operator in CODESY3
+# Demonstrates the usage of the __New operator in CODESY3

 # Use of this mechanism within production environments is STRONGLY DISCOURAGED